Dhruv0226/Quantum-Graph-Neural-Network-for-Higgs-Tracking/README.md

 ├── LICENSE
 └── README.md
 ```
-> The zip files are direct exports from the Google Drive folder the notebook uses for storage (`/content/drive/MyDrive/Higgs_Track_Filter`), so their timestamps reflect when the notebook was last run rather than a formal release.
+> 💡 The zip files are direct exports from the Google Drive folder the notebook uses for storage (`/content/drive/MyDrive/Higgs_Track_Filter`), so their timestamps reflect when the notebook was last run rather than a formal release.
 ---
-How the notebook is organized
+🧭 Pipeline overview
-The notebook runs top-to-bottom as a single pipeline, organized into these sections:
+The notebook runs top-to-bottom as a single pipeline:
+Stage	What happens
-Setup — mounts Google Drive, installs `torch-geometric` and `uproot`, sets a fixed random seed (`42`) for reproducibility.
+1. Setup	Mounts Google Drive, installs `torch-geometric` & `uproot`, fixes random seed (`42`)
-Google Drive manager — a small utility class that creates/manages the project's working directories, and falls back to local storage automatically if not running in Colab.
+2. Drive manager	Creates/manages project directories; falls back to local storage outside Colab
-Data generation — a `CERNOpenDataDownloader` that pulls public datasets from the CERN Open Data Portal, including Higgs→4-lepton, Higgs→tau-tau, and CMS track collections.
+3. Data generation	`CERNOpenDataDownloader` pulls public datasets — Higgs→4ℓ, Higgs→ττ, CMS tracks — from the CERN Open Data Portal
-Hit-to-graph conversion — a `GraphProcessor` that turns raw detector hits into graphs: node features are `x, y, z, pt, layer, significance`, edges are built between the `k` nearest neighbors within a configurable distance threshold, and features are standardized before training.
+4. Hit → graph	`GraphProcessor` builds graphs from hits: node features `x, y, z, pt, layer, significance`; edges via k-nearest-neighbors within a distance threshold; features standardized
-Quantum-inspired model — a `QuantumInspiredLayer` that mimics qubit-style rotations and entanglement using classical tensor operations (parameterized `sin`/`tanh` transforms rather than an actual quantum circuit or simulator like Qiskit/PennyLane), embedded inside a graph neural network.
+5. Quantum-inspired model	`QuantumInspiredLayer` mimics qubit rotation/entanglement using differentiable `sin`/`tanh` tensor ops, embedded in a GNN
-Training — a `RobustTrainer` class handling the training loop, validation, early stopping, and metric tracking (loss, accuracy, F1, precision, recall) for both models.
+6. Training	`RobustTrainer` runs the training loop with early stopping and tracks loss, accuracy, F1, precision, recall
-Visualization — a `HiggsVisualizer` that renders 3D particle tracks (Matplotlib/Plotly), colored by track significance.
+7. Visualization	`HiggsVisualizer` renders 3D particle tracks (Matplotlib/Plotly), colored by significance
-Main pipeline — `main()` ties everything together: downloads data, builds graphs, trains a quantum-inspired model and a classical baseline under the same conditions, and returns both models with their metrics for comparison.
-Runtime settings (batch size, epochs, hidden dimension, event count) automatically scale down on CPU and up on GPU.
+8. Main pipeline	`main()` downloads data, builds graphs, and trains both models side by side — settings auto-scale for CPU vs. GPU
-Saving outputs — trained weights are saved to Google Drive under `QuantumGNN_HiggsTracking/models`.
+9. Saving	Trained weights saved to Google Drive under `QuantumGNN_HiggsTracking/models`
 ---
-Tech stack
+🛠️ Tech stack
+Category	Tools
-Python 3, run via Google Colab (GPU: T4)
+Language / Runtime	Python 3, Google Colab (GPU: T4)
-PyTorch + PyTorch Geometric — GNN implementation
+Deep learning	PyTorch, PyTorch Geometric
-uproot — reading physics data formats
-NumPy / pandas / scikit-learn — preprocessing and metrics
-Matplotlib / Plotly — 3D track visualization
+Physics data	uproot
+Data & metrics	NumPy, pandas, scikit-learn
+Visualization	Matplotlib, Plotly
 ---
-Running it
+🚀 Running it
-The notebook was built to run in Google Colab with minimal setup:
 Open `HiggsTracking (4).ipynb` in Google Colab.
-Run the cells in order.
-The first code cell will mount your Google Drive — accept the authorization prompt.
+Run the cells in order — the first will mount your Google Drive (accept the auth prompt).
-The dependency cell installs `torch-geometric` and `uproot`; the rest of the notebook runs after that.
+The dependency cell installs `torch-geometric` and `uproot`.
-Data is downloaded automatically from the CERN Open Data Portal on first run and cached locally / to Drive for subsequent runs.
+Data downloads automatically from the CERN Open Data Portal on first run and is cached for subsequent runs.
-The notebook detects whether a GPU is available and adjusts batch size, epoch count, and hidden dimensions accordingly, so it's usable on CPU-only runtimes as well (with smaller event counts).
+GPU vs. CPU is auto-detected, adjusting batch size, epochs, and hidden dimensions accordingly — so it runs on CPU too, just with fewer events.
-To run it locally instead of Colab, the `GoogleDriveManager` class falls back to a local `./Higgs_Track_Filter` directory automatically — you'll just need PyTorch, PyTorch Geometric, uproot, and the other libraries above installed in your environment.
+Running locally instead of Colab?
+The `GoogleDriveManager` class falls back to a local `./Higgs_Track_Filter` directory automatically.
+You'll just need PyTorch, PyTorch Geometric, uproot, and the other libraries above installed.
 ---
-Results
+📊 Results
-Training produces, per run:
+Each run produces:
 A trained quantum-inspired GNN and a trained classical GNN, saved as separate checkpoints
-Validation metrics (loss, accuracy, precision, recall, F1) tracked per epoch for both
+Per-epoch validation metrics (loss, accuracy, precision, recall, F1) for both models
 3D visualizations of reconstructed particle tracks colored by significance
-See the `results-*.zip` archive for the metrics and plots from the notebook's most recent run.
+See `results-*.zip` for metrics and plots from the most recent run.
 ---
-Notes & limitations
+⚠️ Notes & limitations
-The "quantum" component is quantum-inspired, not executed on real or simulated quantum hardware — it approximates qubit rotation/entanglement behavior using standard differentiable tensor operations, which keeps the whole pipeline runnable on CPU/GPU without a quantum computing framework.
+The "quantum" component is quantum-inspired, not run on real or simulated quantum hardware — it approximates qubit rotation/entanglement behavior with standard differentiable tensor operations, keeping the whole pipeline runnable on ordinary CPU/GPU without a quantum computing framework.
-This is a research/learning project rather than a packaged library — there's no `train.py` entry point or `requirements.txt`; everything lives in the notebook.
+This is a research/learning project, not a packaged library — there's no `train.py` entry point or `requirements.txt`; everything lives in the notebook.
 ---
-Author
+👥 Authors
+This project was built collaboratively as part of the original kaustubh2204/Quantum-Graph-Neural-Network-for-Higgs-Tracking repository.
-Dhruv Chaudhari — VIT Bhopal University
+Dhruv Chaudhari — Collaborator, VIT Bhopal University
-Forked from kaustubh2204/Quantum-Graph-Neural-Network-for-Higgs-Tracking.
+This repo is a fork used for continued development; see the original repository above for the full contributor history.
-License
+📄 License
 See LICENSE for details.